 Floralia Brussels

-Experience the magical beauty of Groot-Bijgaarden castle during the springtime Floralia Brussels exhibit.
-Here are practical tips to plan your family visit to Floralia
+Floralia is a tulip exhibition in the Groot-Bijgaarden castle every spring.
+Here are practical tips to plan your visit to Floralia.

 Video